About the Program

-About 40 new University of Georgia faculty members will get a whirlwind tour of the state Aug.
-5-9, visiting 16 cities and passing through 41 counties across Georgia as part of the 2019 New Faculty Tour (NFT).
+About 30 new University of Georgia faculty members will have a whirlwind tour of the state Aug.
+7-11, visiting 13 cities and passing through 40 counties across Georgia as part of the 2023 New Faculty Tour (NFT).

-Major 2019 NFT highlights will include stops at the Georgia State Capitol, Pinewood Studios in Fayetteville, agricultural research facilities on the UGA Tifton Campus, UGA Marine Extension and Georgia Sea Grant at Skidaway Island, the Georgia Ports Authority in Savannah, Shaw Industries in Cartersville, and the wine region of northeast Georgia.
+Major 2023 NFT highlights will include stops at the agricultural research facilities on the UGA Tifton Campus, UGA Marine Extension and Georgia Sea Grant on Skidaway Island, and the Georgia Ports Authority in Savannah.

 “Each year we host the New Faculty Tour, we help expand the capacity for our faculty to reach out and engage with the state through their research and service,” said Jennifer Frum, UGA vice president for public service and outreach.
 “When they get back to campus, they are able to build on their experiences and put their expertise to use helping Georgia communities grow and prosper.”

-The New Faculty Tour is coordinated by the Office of the Vice President for Public Service and Outreach and is made possible by major support from the Office of the President, the Office of the Provost, and the Office of the Vice President for Public Service and Outreach.
+The New Faculty Tour is coordinated by the J.W.
+Fanning Institute for Leadership Development and is made possible by major support from the Office of the President, the Office of the Provost, and the Office of the Vice President for Public Service and Outreach.
 Additional sponsors include the UGA Alumni Association, UGA Foundation, and a multitude of other units and supporters of the University of Georgia.

 Purpose and Goal